CineraM/Streaming-Site/README.md

 ## Stack: MongoDB - Express - React - Node

 While developing the website, I created 2 different applications.
-A react application for the front-end, and an Express server that works as an API to Fetch data from the database.
+A react application to handle the front-end, and an Express server that works as an API to Fetch data from the database.

+### Package Manager
+     npm install --global yarn

-### Server
+## Server

 # MongoDB data